playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/anchors.md

 Each anchor can have a UUID that allows it to be referenced and restored between sessions.

-You can access a list of persistent anchors, and restore them on session start:
+You can access a list of persistent anchors and restore them on session start:

 ```javascript
 app.xr.on('start', () => {